MagicCube/mxframework-core/documents/getting-started.md

 1. Right click on the project, and select `MXFramework > New MX View` in the pop-up menu.
 -  In the wizard, fill in the `Namespace` field with `my.first.view` and `Class name` with `DateTimeView`, then click `Finish`. ![](images/create-date-time-view.jpg)
-   Four things we have to learn here are
-   - The `Namespace` is the same concept as package in Java, and is always in lower case.
-   - The first part of Namespace (here is `my`) is also regarded as the module name in MXFramework. .It is recommended that use 2 or 3 letters for the module name.
-Please read [Object Oriented Programming Guide](object-oriented-programming-guide.html) for further information.
-   - A `View` in MXFramework represents an individual UI component, and the class name must end with 'View'.
-Please read [UI Programming Guide](ui-programming-guide.html) for further information.
-   - There will be two files generated
+   There will be two files generated
    - `WebContent/scripts/my/first/view/DateTimeView.js` - Where to put your logical code of view.
    - `WebContent/scripts/my/res/DateTimeView.css` - Where you can embellish your view.
 -  Open the `DateTimeView.js`, override with the following code.

 ```javascript